caltechlibrary/cl-js/README.md

     <script type="module" src="https://feeds.library.caltech.edu/modules/CL-v1.js"></script>
 ```

 If you want to work on a local copy (e.g. you're adapting, enhancing, debugging or customizing our JavaScript library) can also copy the JavaScript files into your local web document root.
 The library is contained in a "scripts" folder in our GitHub repository for [CL-js](https://github.com/caltechlibrary/CL-js).
-Copy or symlink the "modules" to your web document root.
+Copy or symbolically link the "modules" to your web document root.
 Then you can easily include the content in your HTML pages.

 You can create a new "CL-v1.js" by running Make in the repository root which will use Deno to convert the TypeScript to JavaScript before copying them into the modules directory.